Ferdino Hernandez

 Ferdino Francio Hernandez (born 25 May 1971) is a Netherlands Antilles former footballer.

 Hernandez was born in Amersfoort.
 He made over 100 appearances in the Eredivisie before moving to England in 2000.
 After trials with Barnsley, Hearts and Dunfermline Athletic, he signed a three-month contract with Wigan Athletic in November 2000.
 His only appearance for the club came in a 3–1 win against Dorchester Town in the FA Cup before leaving the club by mutual consent in December 2000.

-Hernandez played at international level four times for Netherlands Antilles.
+Hernandez played at the international level four times for Netherlands Antilles.